Fusion-Party-Aus/Formal-Documents/Constitution.md

         ii. the Member has not, within 14 days of receiving that request, confirmed in writing that they wish to remain a Member.

 ### 17. Register of Members

 1. The Secretary must keep and maintain a Register of Members that includes—

     a. for each current Member—

         i. the Member's name;

-        ii. the address for notice last given by the Member; iii. the date of becoming a Member; and iv) any other information determined by the Committee;
+        ii. the address for notice last given by the Member;

+        iii. the date of becoming a Member; and

+        iv. any other information determined by the Committee;

     b. for each former Member, the date of ceasing to be a Member.

 ## Division 2—Disciplinary action